 Since launching in January 2017, Run for Something has recruited 70,000+ young people across all 50 states who want to run for local office.

 We provide a safety net for new and exciting progressive candidates — at all stages of their journey — to help them run efficient, grassroots & voter-contact driven campaigns and not feel alone in the process.

 Don’t just take our word for it.
-Hear about how we help directly from Run for Something candidates, partners, mentors, and volunteers.
+Hear about how we help directly from Run for Something candidates, partners, mentors, volunteers, and alumni.

 JB Smiley, Jr., Tennessee